jgehrcke/gipc/docs/index.rst

             writelet.join()
             readchild.join()

-Although quite simple, this code would have various side-effects if used with the canonical multiprocessing API instead of ``gipc.start_process()`` and ``gipc.pipe()``, as outlined in the next paragraph.
+Although quite simple, this code would have various unwanted side-effects if used with the canonical multiprocessing API instead of ``gipc.start_process()`` and ``gipc.pipe()``, as outlined in the next paragraph.